 1stDibs Elongated Modified Trillion Diamond Tenuis Verto Ring

 We may just have saved one of the best for last with this elegantly edgy engagement ring.
 An elongated trillion-cut white diamond solitaire is uniquely positioned on an 18k yellow gold band.

 What to Look for When Choosing a Trillion-Shaped Engagement Ring

 Not only are trillion cuts eye-catching, but they also offer plenty of benefits.
 "Trillion-cut diamonds offer a high degree of brilliance and fire, and the cut can also hide inclusions fairly well.
-The superior hardness of diamond makes it a durable and reliable stone for everyday wear.
-There are also many other trillion-cut gemstones that would make for interesting engagement rings.
-Sapphire is a durable gemstone that comes in a variety of colors, and gems like morganite and ruby are also popular as engagement ring stones," suggests Kim Kanary.
+The superior hardness of diamond makes it a durable and reliable stone for everyday wear," assures Kanary.
+If you're considering a less traditional (or more colorful) stone, Kanary recommends sapphires, rubies, or even morganite for your trillion ring, as these gems also provide a high degree of durability for the ultra-sharp cut.
 "It's important to be careful with less durable stones in rings, but a secure setting and continual care can help ensure your stone is protected for a lifetime!"